You'll make these payments throughout the year in a Medicare drug plan:

 - Costs if you pay a late enrollment penalty

-Your actual drug plan costs will vary depending on:
+Your actual drug coverage costs will vary depending on:

 Look for specific Medicare drug plan costs, and then call the plans you're interested in to get more details.